mvolkmann/blog/src/htmx.md

 Another client approach is to listen for the `htmx:configRequest` event.
-This provides a way to modify the URL used by `hx-get` before a request is sent:
+This provides a way to modify the URL used by `hx-get` before a request is sent.

 The following code demonstrates using the text content of an element that is set by Alpine to determine the URL to use for a GET request.